gnebbia/vim_notes/sections/search_and_replace.md

 - search for a string by using `/stringToSearch`;
 - press `cgn` and insert the text we want;
 - press . as many times as we want to substitute in places that we want;

+## View all the results of search in a split frame

+This is useful especially when we want to list all the functions of a file indeed, in the case of a python file we can do:
+- `:g/def /`
+- `:g/def /#` this will also show line numbers